Where do bed bugs hide

 Upon your inspection, you will want to review any evidence of bed bugs which you can view the images below.
 If you find evidence of bed bugs that looks similar to the images below, you may wish to consider a residual treatment to keep away the bed bugs completely.

 Fecal matter on your mattress.
-You want to be aware if there any dark spots on your mattress.
+You want to be aware if there are any dark spots on your mattress.
 This is usually the excrement of the bed bug after it has been feeding on you or your family members.
 Also, there is dark black spots/stains when people roll over on these bed bugs.
 This causes the bed bug to explode and pasting blood stains your mattress.

 Look for bed bugs in the seam of the mattress.
 A common hiding location for bed bugs is found in your seam of mattress.
 This is also a first location one does when sleeping in hotels or guest houses.
 If there is a bed bug infestation, you will usually live bed bugs crawling in the seams of a mattress or around the box springs and headboard.